 This means that we:

-Each of the standards and schemes we audit has a specific focus.
+Each has a specific focus.

 Fairtrade is one of the world's best-known and most successful standards for improving ethical performance across supply chains.
 Click here for more information.

 EDGE (Economic Dividends for Gender Equality) is the leading global assessment methodology and business certification standard for gender equality.
 Click here for more information.